beanstalkd/beanstalkd/doc/protocol.md

 ```

 * `<bytes>` is the size of the following data section in bytes.
 * `<data>` is a sequence of bytes of length <bytes> from the previous line.
-It is a YAML file with statistical information represented a dictionary.
+It is a YAML file with statistical information represented by a dictionary.

-The stats data for the system is a YAML file representing a single dictionary of strings to scalars.
+The stats data for the system is a YAML file representing a single dictionary of string keys to scalars values.
 Entries described as "cumulative" are reset when the beanstalkd process starts; they are not stored on disk with the -b flag.

 * `current-jobs-urgent` is the number of ready jobs with priority < 1024.
 * `current-jobs-ready` is the number of jobs in the ready queue.